Last updated on April 14th, 2022 at 11:37 am

 Shopper Experience First, Technology Second

-In a June 2021 poll of 1,993 U.S. consumers, Retail Brew found that only 30% of people actually want more technology in retail stores, compared to 57% who want less or for things to stay the same.
+Retail Brew found that only 30% of people actually want more technology in retail stores, compared to 57% who want less or for things to stay the same.

 You should keep this information in mind when rolling out new retail technology.
 Experience matters a lot to shoppers.
 Just as much as the quality of your product or service.
 Technology has the opportunity to greatly improve the retail experience, but brands must also continue to deliver a human touch.
 Store associates empowered with technology can ensure your brand remains authentic.

 NewStore has helped brands like Burton adopt technologies like mPOS, OMS, and inventory management to deliver a modern store experience.
-Request a demo to harness the technology needed to propel your brand into the future.